aegoroff/msbuildteamcitytasks/Readme.md

 See wiki https://github.com/aegoroff/msbuildteamcitytasks/wiki for more information

-Binary versions can be downloaded from here https://code.google.com/p/msbuildteamcitytasks/downloads/list
+Old Binary versions can be downloaded from https://code.google.com/p/msbuildteamcitytasks/downloads/list current versions from https://github.com/aegoroff/msbuildteamcitytasks/releases